Legal Translation Services for Mortgage Lenders

 The best, most effective, and cost-efficient way to address the needs of LEP customers is to retain the services of a top-notch legal translation service.
 Rather than attempt to hire customer service employees who are bilingual, or spend resources developing language services in-house, it makes the most sense to hire a legal translation service that can assist your bank or company whenever you need it.
 Outsourcing the legal translation function has the dual benefit of giving you access to accurate translations for many different languages, while also having the flexibility to utilize the service only when necessary.

 In sum, the LEP population in the U.S. is growing.
 The federal government and state governments have created a framework to ensure that LEP individuals have meaningful access to government services.
 Private companies, including Colorado banks and lenders, should take advantage of this opportunity to serve a growing population.
 Legal translations services are essential to capitalizing on the opportunity.
 Contact All Language Alliance, Inc. for more information.
-Learn the ways in which our legal translation services can help your company enjoy the profits of serving LEP customers who speak Korean, Russian, Spanish, Indonesian, Vietnamese, Portuguese, Chinese, Mongolian, Italian, Malay, Amharic, Oromo, Burmese, Bosnian, and other languages.
+Learn the ways in which our legal translation services can help your company enjoy the profits of serving LEP customers who speak Korean, Russian, Polish, Thai, Spanish, Indonesian, Vietnamese, Portuguese, Chinese, Mongolian, Italian, Malay, Amharic, Oromo, Burmese, Bosnian, Nepali, and other languages, and by providing legal translator and interpreter services to assist remote notaries in obtaining e-signatures from non-English-speaking signers during Remote Online Closing (ROC).